ReskyQian/HD2D-like-Game-Engine/README.md

 The content is based on **LearnOpenGL** and extends it to hd2d style.

 ## Prerequisites
-To build HD2D-like Game Engine, you must first install the following tools.
+To build this HD2D-like Game Engine, you must first install the following tools.

 ### Windows 10/11
 + Visual Studio 2019 (or more recent)